Half-yearly Financial Report

 Transactions with the Manager

-Details of transactions with the Manager for the reporting period can be found in note 4.
-Details of related party transactions can be found in note 10.
+Details of the transactions that took place with the Manager in the period can be found in note 5.
+Details of related party transactions can be found in note 11.

+The Company has had a Management Performance Incentive scheme in place since the Company launched in 2000, with the last changes to the scheme being in 2013.
+The circumstances of the Company and markets in general have changed dramatically since 2000, not least in the ownership of the Company through Top Up Offers, a merger in 2013 and share buy-backs.
+The portfolio of the Company, and the demands on Managing such a portfolio, are quite different from two decades ago, as is the VCT market more generally, with technology and sector specialisation becoming more important, and against more stringent VCT eligibility requirements.

+Consequently, the Board and Manager recognise that the current Management Performance Incentive scheme is not in alignment with the Company’s current and future circumstances.
+Accordingly, the Board has agreed with the Manager to review the current arrangements and to make a proposal to shareholders, which will require shareholder approval, in the Annual Report and Financial Statements for the year ending 31 December 2021.
+The proposal will include full detail and explanation of changed circumstances and the impact of what is being proposed.

 Shareholder seminar

-The Board is pleased to report that the current intention of the Manager, Albion Capital, is to host a physical rather than virtual shareholder seminar this year on 12 November 2021, in central London with the venue to be confirmed.
-This will be dependent on government guidelines and any changes thereof, and we will keep shareholders informed as the date approaches.
-The Board and Manager are keen to interact with shareholders and look forward to sharing with you further portfolio updates, as well as answering any questions.
+The Board is pleased to report that the current intention of the Manager, Albion Capital, is to host a physical rather than virtual shareholder seminar this year on 12 November 2021, in central London, with the venue to be confirmed.
+This will be dependent on government guidelines and any changes thereto, and we will keep shareholders informed as the date approaches.
+The Board and Manager are keen to interact with shareholders and look forward to updating you on portfolio developments, as well as answering any questions.

 More details will shortly be available on the Albion Capital website: www.albion.capital.